matholroyd/dps-ruby/README.md

-# DPS Ruby library (gem)
+# DPS Ruby gem

-This library is a collection of tools to help interact with or implement a DPS (Direct Payment Standard) server.
+This Ruby library is a collection of tools to help interact with or implement a DPS (Direct Payment Standard) server.